To maintain lawful F status, F-1 students are required to:

 International Student and Scholar Services has purchased access licenses for international students to use Sprintax software to assist Georgia Tech students and scholars to file Federal and State tax returns.
 There are a limited number of codes, so request one and use it as soon as possible.

-The Sprintax Access Request form will be available after February 14th, 2020 via iStart!
+The Sprintax Access Request form will be available on Monday, Feburary 22, 2021 via iStart.
+February 12, 2021 is the first day when IRS will accept tax filings.
 Students who request a code near the tax deadline are a) not guaranteed to receive a code and b) not guaranteed to receive their code in time to complete their tax return in time for the tax deadline.

 How to Request a Sprintax Tax Code: